JudiniLabs/code-gpt-docs/docs/tutorial-features/chat_code_gpt.md

 ## How to Use:
 ### Open the Chat Tab:
-- Navigate to the tools tab and click on the `Chat`.
-You can used syncronizing your the CodeGPT Plus account or, other `Provider`.
+Navigate to the tools tab and click on `Chat.` This can be used to sync your CodeGPT Plus account or another `Provider`.
-- Now tha chat allow you `Clean` the chat or `Reload` the question
+- Now the chat allows you `Clean` the chat or `Reload` the question
-- If you are requesting code, Copy the code or paste it directly on the file with `Insert code` button.
+- If you request code, copy or paste it directly into the file with the `Insert code` button.

 :::note CodeGPT Chat
 <p align="center">